MM-PCQA: Multi-Modal Learning for No-reference Point Cloud Quality Assessment: Proposed Method

 \subsection{Point Cloud Feature Extraction}

 It is natural to transfer mainstream 3D object detectors such as PointNet++ \cite{qi2017pointnet++} and DGCNN \cite{wang2019dynamic} to visual quality representation of point clouds.
-However, different from the point clouds used for classification and segmentation, the high-quality point clouds usually contain millions of dense points, which makes it difficult to extract features directly from the source points unless utilizing down-sampling.
-However, the common sampling methods are aimed at preserving semantic information whereas inevitably damaging the geometry patterns that are crucial for quality assessment.
-To avoid the geometry error caused by the down-sampling and preserve the smoothness and roughness of local patterns, we propose to split the point cloud into several local sub-models for geometric structure feature representation.
+However, different from the point clouds used for classification and segmentation, the high-quality point clouds usually contain large numbers of dense points, which makes it difficult to extract features directly from the source points unless utilizing down-sampling.
+Nevertheless, the common sampling methods are aimed at preserving semantic information whereas inevitably damaging the geometry patterns that are crucial for quality assessment.
+To avoid the geometry error caused by the down-sampling and preserve the smoothness and roughness of local patterns, we propose to gather several local sub-models from the point cloud for geometric structure feature representation.

 Specifically, given a normalized point cloud $\mathbf{\hat{P}}$, we employ the farthest point sampling (FPS) to obtain $N_{\delta}$ anchor points $\{\delta_{m}\}_{m=1}^{N_{\delta}}$.
 For each anchor point, we utilize K nearest neighbor (KNN) algorithm to find $N_{s}$ neighboring points around the anchor point and form such points into a sub-model:

 where $\rm{S}$ is the set of sub-models, $\boldsymbol{\rm{KNN}}(\cdot)$ denotes the KNN operation and $\delta_{m}$ indicates the $m$-th farthest sampling point.
-We use $N_{\delta} \times N_{s} > N$ to ensure that the sub-models cover sufficient number of points in the source point cloud.
 An illustration of the patch-up process is exhibited in Fig. \ref{fig:patch}.
 It can be seen that the local sub-models are capable to preserve the local patterns.
-We randomly select $N_{P}$ sub-models from the generated $N_{\delta}$ sub-models for geometric feature extraction.
-Then a point cloud feature encoder $\theta_{P}(\cdot)$ is employed to map the selected sub-models to quality-aware embedding space:
+Then a point cloud feature encoder $\theta_{P}(\cdot)$ is employed to map the obtained sub-models to quality-aware embedding space: